Jazli14/bytechat/bytechat-go/README.md

 # ByteChat

-A concurrent, multi-room TCP chat server and client written in Go from scratch -- no frameworks, no third-party networking libraries.
+A concurrent, multi-room TCP chat server and client written in Go from scratch, no frameworks, no third-party networking libraries.
 ByteChat demonstrates systems-level network programming with raw TCP sockets, idiomatic Go concurrency patterns, and full graceful shutdown semantics.

 ## Table of Contents